SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

  - Due to the correct RFB protocol implementaion in TigerVNC Viewer, it may take some time (up to few seconds depending on line speed and remote screen size) to initialize the frame buffer content after connection start.
 So if you get problems with the first access to the remote screen content (capture, userCapture, find operations explicit or implicit), you should simply add an appropriate wait() after the vncStart().
 Experiences in local environment with large screens: 2 - 3 seconds are sufficient.

  - Not all documented Screen/Region/Location methods might work as expected due to implementation quirks.
-In case, feel free to report a bug.
+In case, feel free to report a bug (see comment above).

  - The current implementation only supports a **limited set of RemoteFrameBuffer protocols**.
 The above described level of usage is successfully tested from a Mac OSX 10.10+ against a TightVNC server running on a Windows 10 64-Bit in the local network or both client and server on the mentioned Windows machine using the loopback IP (127.0.0.1).

-.. _VNCConnection:
+.. _ADBConnection:

 Connecting to an Android device or emulator (ADBScreen)
 -------------------------------------------------------